-Among our many goals, one stands out from the rest, which is to develop and build a community of leaders through regional Environmental Stewardship that supports the U.S. Forest Service and promotes Wilderness Character as defined by the Wilderness Act of 1964.
+Among our many goals, one stands out from the rest — develop and build a community of leaders through regional Environmental Stewardship that supports the U.S. Forest Service and promotes Wilderness Character as defined by the Wilderness Act of 1964.

 At Wilderness Corps, we value integrity, accountability, sustainability, adaptability, and stewardship: